jdmoorman/kaczmarz-algorithms/CONTRIBUTING.md

 helps, and credit will always be given.

 ## Get Started!
 Ready to contribute?
-Here's how to set up `kaczmarz_algorithms` for local development.
+Here's how to set up `kaczmarz-algorithms` for local development.

-1. Fork the `kaczmarz_algorithms` repo on GitHub.
+1. Fork the `kaczmarz-algorithms` repo on GitHub.

 2. Clone your fork locally:

     ```bash
-    git clone git@github.com:{your_name_here}/kaczmarz_algorithms.git
+    git clone git@github.com:{your_name_here}/kaczmarz-algorithms.git
     ```

 3. Install the project in editable mode.
 (It is also recommended to work in a virtualenv or anaconda environment):

     ```bash
-    cd kaczmarz_algorithms/
+    cd kaczmarz-algorithms/
     pip install -e .[dev]
     ```